min2ha/ukwa-site/content/target/52843/index.en.md

   "subject": "UK General Election 2017"
 }

-# Federation of Master Builders: Programme for government

 The Federation of Master Builders asks the next government to: ensure the construction industry has enough skilled workers; increase the supply of new homes; improve quality; enhance energy efficiency; and boost growth among construction SMEs.